maple-labs/maple-docs/technical-resources/operations/open-term-loan-deployment.md

 ## Open Term Loan Manager Contracts
 1. LoanManagerFactory
-2. LoanManagerImplementation
+2. LoanManagerImplementation v1.0.0 implementation
-3. LoanManagerInitializer
+3. LoanManagerInitializer for v1.0.0 deployments

 ## Open Term Loan Contracts
 1. MapleLoanFactory
-2. MapleLoanInitializer
+2. MapleLoanInitializer for v1.0.1 deployments
-3. MapleLoanImplementation
+3. MapleLoanImplementation v1.0.1 implementation
-4. MapleRefinancer
+4. MapleRefinancer for v1.0.1 deployments

-# Phase 2 - Atomic Configuration of Protocol by Governor
+# Phase 2 - Configuration of Protocol by Governor
 This phase will be set up by the smart contracts team with JSONs and Gnosis Safe.
 This set of transactions will be simulated on Tenderly and validated.
 This will include three main actions:
 1. Upgrade Globals